longxiangchen/gbaProjects/HW04/readme.md

 ## Start Screen Navigation
 Press 'START' to start the game.
 ## GAME Screen Navigation
-Press 'START' to pause the game, although you'll be met with an obnoxious sound... so stop being lazy and get back to the game!
+Press 'START' to pause the game.

 ## PAUSE Screen Navigation
-Press 'SELECT' to give up and immediately lose.
+Press 'SELECT' to go to the scoreboard.
 Press 'START' to resume the game.

+## Scoreboard Screen Navigation
+Press 'START' to go back to the pause screen, where you can press 'START' again to resume your game.

 ## WIN/LOSE Screen Navigation
 Press 'START' to go back to the start screen.